hydrogeolab/TRANSRISKRT3D/README.md

 When using the code, please cite
 Authors: (will be disclosed when the manuscript is accepted)
 Title: "An integrated tool for transient Tier-3 Human Health Risk Assessment using multispecies reactive  transport models with dynamic parameter updates"
-Journal: (the manuscript is currently under review on Environmental Modeling & Software).
+Journal: (the manuscript is currently under review on J. Hazardous Materials).
 DOI/Year/Volume, Issue, Pages: (will be indicated when the manuscript is published).

 TRANSRISKRT3D uses MODFLOW-96 and RT3D executables installed in the directory C:\Simcore\PM8,